19. Women and World War II

 She was rewarded by becoming the only civilian woman of the war to be decorated with the Distinguished Service Cross for “extraordinary heroism.”
 CIA officers continue–to this day–to use her techniques developed in France.

 When Americans finally landed on mainland Europe on June 6, 1944, no women were allowed.
 However, Martha Gelhorn, a journalist, stowed away on a ship because all the male journalists were going and she was not going to be excluded.
 Her account of D-Day is raw and was widely read.
-Nevertheless, she was found out and sent back to Britain to sit in military prison for defying sexist orders.
+Nevertheless, she was found out and sent back to Britain to sit in military prison for defying orders.
 Gelhorn escaped and flew to Italy to cover the remainder of the war.

 Eleanor Roosevelt addressed the nation about D-Day saying, “ The best way in which we can help is by doing our jobs here better than ever before, no matter what these jobs may be.”